Paopun20/FNF-HyperCode-Engine/README.md

 ## About
 HyPsych Engine is a fork of the Psych Engine

-# Psych engine fork Have be rewritten
-Rewrite until nothing remains of the original.
+> ⚠️ Not much of the original codebase remains… Rewrite until nothing remains of the original.
 LOL /j

 # Features:
 - **HScript on Lua**